khushkaran/cv/README.md

 At 14 I began developing in HTML/CSS, moving onto Adobe Flash, dabbling in Alias Maya, Sony Vegas and Final Cut.
 Then began developing and deploying iOS Apps, some of which are still for sale on the App Store.
 I then joined [Makers Academy] in February 2014 to hone my programming skills.
+Since then, I have been working at Causeway Technologies, using best practices and Agile/Scrum methodologies.

+I enjoy learning new skills, currently playing with ReactJS and Elixir with Phoenix Web Framework

 ### Makers Academy (Feb 14 - May 14)
 * 12-week bootcamp, commuting from Derby, totalling 14 hour days